coolxeo/docker_elk_stack/README.md

        (to create the dist directory which we will use to deploy in firebase)
     6) firebase init
     7) grunt serve
-    8) Load rss in elasticsearch with for fresh news: http://localhost:8081/api/rssload
+    8) Load rss in elasticsearch with fresh rss news: http://localhost:8081/api/rssload
     *NOTES:
         1) removes the boiler plate of the dependencies